Famous Music Locations In London, England

 www.koko.co.uk

 There’s a lot to be said when you find out that Dua Lipa’s top recommendation to hear live music in London is KOKO.
-In fact, in a recent interview with Harper’s Bazaar, she said that it was her go-to music venue since she was a kid.
-A monumental structure that dates back to 1900, it wasn’t until 1977 when it became a live music venue.
-Nevertheless, since then several leading artists in the music business have made appearances here.
-Long before Dua Lipa was a regular paying customer, came bands like the Clash, the Rolling Stones, Steve Marriott and Iron Maiden.
-In more recent years, you could have seen Madonna, Coldplay, Elton John, Lady Gaga, Katy Perry and Oasis.
-That’s to say nothing of Bruno Mars, Amy Winehouse, Ariana Grande, Demi Lovato, Christina Aguilera and of course, Dua Lipa.
+In a recent interview with Harper’s Bazaar, she said it was her go-to music venue since she was a kid.
+A monumental structure that dates back to 1900, it wasn’t until 1977 that it became a live music venue.
+Nevertheless, several leading music business artists have appeared here since then.
+Long before Dua Lipa was a regular paying customer, bands like the Clash, the Rolling Stones, Steve Marriott, and Iron Maiden came.
+In recent years, you could have seen Madonna, Coldplay, Elton John, Lady Gaga, Katy Perry, and Oasis.
+That’s to say nothing of Bruno Mars, Amy Winehouse, Ariana Grande, Demi Lovato, Christina Aguilera, and Dua Lipa.

 Related: London’s Most Famous Public Markets